 Startups today are in an exciting phase.
-Amazon, Facebook, Google, Netflix, Tesla, and many of the world’s biggest household names in technology were small fledgling startups not so long ago.
+Amazon, Facebook, Google, Netflix, Tesla, and many of the world’s biggest technological household names were small fledgling startups not long ago.

-Even now, every few days, we hear of another startup like Spotify, Airbnb, or something or the other becoming a unicorn, going public, and before we know it, becoming an integral part of our everyday life – replacing companies and brands that had been a part of our lives for as long as we can remember.
+Even now, every few days, we hear of another startup like Spotify, Airbnb, or something or the other becoming a unicorn, going public, and, before we know it, becoming an integral part of our everyday life.
+It replaced companies and brands that had been a part of our lives for as long as we can remember.
 If not all, most of them can do so because of the tremendous advances that we have seen in technology in the past few years.

 Here are some ways in which startups are uniquely positioned to leverage their flexibility to make AI and ML efforts successful.

-Machine Learning projects often run into a lot of cold-start problems, not having data resources and whatnot.
-Manual effort and one time solutions can get you out of quick pickles.
-Still, to eventually come up with a scalable and long-term solution, you will need access to large amounts of data on not only what works but also what doesn’t by tracking large datasets over long periods; and startups that realize this consider data as an asset that they actively try to build.
+Machine Learning projects often run into many cold-start problems, not having data resources and whatnot.
+Manual effort and one-time solutions can get you out of quick pickles.
+Still, to eventually come up with a scalable and long-term solution, you will need access to large amounts of data.
+But on not only what works but also what doesn’t by tracking large datasets over long periods.
+Because startups that realize this consider data as an asset that they actively try to build.

 According to VentureBeat, 87% of AI projects don’t make it into production.

-Companies often need time to figure out their product/service concretely, what features it can realistically offer, how it distinguishes itself in the market, and many things that can only happen through trial and error.
+Companies often need time to figure out their product/service concretely, what features they can realistically offer, how it distinguishes themselves in the market, and many things that can only happen through trial and error.
 Large corporations come under a lot of scrutiny by both the public and investors.